hermite_exactness, a MATLAB code which investigates the polynomial exactness of a Gauss-Hermite quadrature rule for the infinite interval (-oo,+oo).

 hermite_exactness ( 'prefix', degree_max, option )where

 If the arguments are not supplied on the command line, the program will prompt for them.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-EXACTNESS, a MATLAB library which investigates the exactness of quadrature rules that estimate the integral of a function with a density, such as 1, exp(-x) or exp(-x^2), over an interval such as [-1,+1], [0,+oo) or (-oo,+oo).
+exactness, a MATLAB code which investigates the exactness of quadrature rules that estimate the integral of a function with a density, such as 1, exp(-x) or exp(-x^2), over an interval such as [-1,+1], [0,+oo) or (-oo,+oo).

-HERMITE_RULE, a MATLAB program which generates a Gauss-Hermite quadrature rule on request.
+hermite_rule, a MATLAB code which generates a Gauss-Hermite quadrature rule on request.

-LAGUERRE_EXACTNESS, a MATLAB program which tests the polynomial exactness of Gauss-Laguerre quadrature rules for integration over [0,+oo) with density function exp(-x).
+laguerre_exactness, a MATLAB code which tests the polynomial exactness of Gauss-Laguerre quadrature rules for integration over [0,+oo) with density function exp(-x).

-LEGENDRE_EXACTNESS, a MATLAB program which tests the monomial exactness of quadrature rules for the Legendre problem of integrating a function with density 1 over the interval [-1,+1].
+legendre_exactness, a MATLAB code which tests the monomial exactness of quadrature rules for the Legendre problem of integrating a function with density 1 over the interval [-1,+1].